 To encourage a well-designed, mixed-use park, TIDE’s Board of Directors implemented protective covenants governing land use.
 These covenants preserve natural wooded areas retaining the natural beauty while maximizing park efficiency.

 There are many attractive financial incentives available to industrial and commercial firms through the Commonwealth of Pennsylvania.
-TIDE / SEDCO and the Tamaqua Chamber can assist you in obtaining loans applicable to your business.
+Rush Township and SEDCO can assist you in obtaining loans applicable to your business.

 SEDCO has more than 50 years of experience in assisting companies to locate or expand their operations in Schuylkill County.

-Together, TIDE / SEDCO and the Tamaqua Chamber will work with you to help you relocate or expand and will continually provide assistance to help your company prosper.
+Together, Rush Township and SEDCO will work with you to help you relocate or expand and will continually provide assistance to help your company prosper.

 Air Products was established in 1940 in Detroit, Michigan on the strength of a simple but then revolutionary idea: the”on site” concept of producing and selling industrial gases, primarily oxygen.
 At the time, most oxygen was sold as a highly compressed gas product in cylinders that weighed five times more than the gas itself.
 Air Products proposed building oxygen gas generating facilities adjacent to large-volume users, thereby reducing distribution costs.
 The concept of piping the gas directly from the generator to the point of use proved sound and technically solvable.